ExploringNorSHOR's

 A New Legacy for The NorShor Theatre

-The NorShor Theatre welcomed Duluth Playhouse Youth Theatre to its stage in 2022 and the Playhouse Underground to a re-envisioned black-box space in 2023.
+The NorShor Theatre welcomed Duluth Playhouse Youth Theatre to its stage in 2022.
+In 2023, it re-envisioned the storefront space to the right of the Grand Entrance, as The Lab, an intimate black box performance and rehearsal space for the Playhouse Underground.
 The strategic decision to consolidate all performances and programs to the NorShor Theatre allowed the Playhouse to focus exclusively on maintaining and enhancing the restored NorShor Theatre, making it the official home of Duluth Playhouse.

 In September 2023, ownership of the NorShor Theatre officially transferred from Sherman Associates to Duluth Playhouse, which had been the managing theatre since the start of the restoration project.